 - May be required to authorize any exchange of patient information

-- May be required to authorize access and use of patient information
+- May be required to authorized access and use of patient information

 - May be required to be sent along with disclosed patient information to advise the receiver about policies to which end users must comply